home-assistant/Iconic/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-Iconic will help you make icon fonts integration on iOS easy and effortless.
-Its main component is in charge of auto-generating strongly typed code in Swift, fully compatible with Objective-C, allowing the integration of vector icons as image or text in your apps.
+**Iconic** will help making icon fonts integration effortless on iOS.
+Its main component is in charge of auto-generating strongly typed Swift code, fully compatible with Objective-C.

 You will interact with an auto-generated class under the name of `{FontName}Icon.swift`, which is a light abstraction of the `Iconic.swift` class.
 For more information, have a look at [how to install](#installation) and [how to use](#how-to-use).

-Note: **This library is currently in beta.
-It hasn't yet been used in production.
-APIs may change without backwards compatibility.**
+_Note: This library is currently in beta.
+APIs may change without backwards compatibility._

 <p align="center">
 <img src="https://github.com/dzenbot/Iconic/blob/master/Screenshots/screenshot_scale.gif?raw=true" alt="Scale Example"/>